 Those who served in the Navy faced the highest risk of exposure.
 Asbestos reduced fires on ships.
 It was also used in protective gear, like respirators and heat-resistant gloves, for operating gun turrets.

-Retired Navy veteran John Conway worked as a boiler technician.
-He remembers stripping asbestos insulation.
+Retired Navy veteran John Conway worked as a boiler technician, and he remembers stripping asbestos insulation as part of his job.
 Decades later, John developed pleural mesothelioma.
 “It used to look like it was snowing down there,” John said.

 Navy Boiler Technician Exposed to Asbestos